-Smoky haze blanketing US, Canada could last for days as wildfires rage, winds won’t budge
+Smoky haze blanketing U.S. and Canada could last into the weekend

 “You don’t need to go out and take a walk.
 You don’t need to push the baby in the stroller,” Hochul said Wednesday night.
 “This is not a safe time to do that.”

 The message may be getting through.
-So far, officials said Wednesday, New York City has yet to see an uptick in 911 calls related to respiratory issues and cardiac arrests.
+So far, officials said Wednesday, New York City has yet to see an uptick in 911 emergency calls related to respiratory issues and cardiac arrests.

 More than 400 blazes burning across Canada have left 20,000 people displaced.
 The U.S. has sent more than 600 firefighters and equipment to Canada.
 Other countries are also helping.

-Canadian Prime Minister Justin Trudeau spoke to President Joe Biden by phone on Wednesday.
+Canadian Prime Minister Justin Trudeau spoke to President Joe Biden by phone Wednesday.
 Trudeau’s office said he thanked Biden for his support and that both leaders “acknowledged the need to work together to address the devastating impacts of climate change.”

 Canadian officials say this is shaping up to be the country’s worst wildfire season ever.
 It started early on drier-than-usual ground and accelerated quickly.
-Smoke from the blazes has been lapping into the U.S. since last month but intensified with recent fires in Quebec, where about 100 were considered out of control Wednesday.
+Smoke from the blazes has been flowing into the U.S. since last month but intensified with recent fires in Quebec, where about 100 were considered out of control Wednesday.

 “I can taste the air,” Dr. Ken Strumpf said in a Facebook post from Syracuse, New York, where the sky took on the colorful nickname of the local university: Orange.